-This simple buttermilk cornbread recipe can became a base for all of the variations mentioned, once you get the hang of it.
+This simple buttermilk cornbread recipe can become a base for all of the variations mentioned below once you get the hang of it.

 Remember, the more moisture in the cornbread batter, the longer it's going to take to cook.
 That just makes sense.